greenfall/-spring-boot-jms-transaction-ibm-mq/README.md

-# -spring-boot-jms-transaction-ibm-mq
+# spring-boot-jms-transaction-ibm-mq
-Implementation of JMS transactions using Spring Boot, JMS Listener, JMS Template for IBM MQ
+Implementation of JMS transactions in Spring Boot using JMS Listener and JMS Template

+JMS Provider : IBM MQ